jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     ```

-3. Edit the code to add your Mapbox [access token](https://www.mapbox.com/help/define-access-token/)in the section that says "ACCESS TOKEN GOES HERE".
+3. Edit the code to add your Mapbox [access token](https://www.mapbox.com/help/define-access-token/) in the section that says "ACCESS TOKEN GOES HERE".
 Remember, you can get your access token from your Mapbox [‘Account’ page](https://account.mapbox.com/)).

 ----------

 ### II.
 Adding your custom style

-1. To load the style that you created in the part 1, you need to go to go your Mapbox Studio account and copy the Style URL for the map you made last lab:
+1. To load the style that you created in the Part I, you need to go to go your Mapbox Studio account and copy the Style URL:

     <p align="center">
         <img src="../Opioid-Tutorial/Images/mapstyle.gif">